 As I grew up, I was given responsibilities which seemed to confirm that I was not inferior; head boy at primary school, Sunday school teacher, troop leader in the Boy Scouts, key holder for the local youth club.
 I did not just deliver newspapers on my paper round, I marked them up as well.
 In Selly Oak, even at the age of 15, I was a born leader.

 A butcher’s bike, similar to the one I had to use.
 At 13 years old I was four feet six inches tall and the bike seemed enormous.
-The brown baskets on these would not be tolerated; our first job after deliveries was to scrub them with bleach and make them ultra clean and white.
+The brown baskets on these would not be tolerated; my first job after deliveries was to scrub them with bleach and make them ultra clean and white.

 However, I learned about nepotism.
 I would never be head butcher’s boy because there were two of us and the other boy was Mr Parkes’ nephew; he got the new bike with decent brakes while I got the worn out pre-war death trap.
 At church I could never be head choirboy; that was reserved for the vicar’s own son.

 Dad’s newspaper: note the drawing of Saint George chained.
 The Daily Express wished for a strong British Empire, unconstrained.
-The chains were removed about ten years later.

-At home, I never discussed politics.
+At home, we never discussed politics.
 My father took the notion that a ballot should be secret and extended it to refusing to discuss how he would vote even with his own family.
 I suspected that he voted Conservative, not because of any ideological issues but through a sense of respect and obligation.
 He read the Daily Express.
 My mother probably had similar opinions.
 She worked as a cleaner for a Conservative councillor to whom she was loyal for many years.
 Later he introduced my mother to Margaret Thatcher, a meeting my mother was extremely proud of.

 Electoral choices 1960s: pipe or slippers.